shopware5/devdocs/source/developers-guide/implementing-your-own-captcha/index.md

 In the case of ReCaptcha we need to make a call to Google from php, so `Guzzle` is injected into the constructor, as well as `Shopware_Components_Config` since it needs the ReCaptcha sitekey and secret.

-## Creating a backend menu
+## Creating the plugin configuration

-With the new plugin system, creating a backend config is fairly simple: Inside the `Resources` folder create a new file `config.xml` with the following content.
+With the new plugin system, creating a plugin configuration is fairly simple: Inside the `Resources` folder create a new file `config.xml` with the following content.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>